 Emerging Trends: Craft Beer

 In this article, Questia Group focuses on craft beer.
-Our research was conducted through an online survey on our platform http://questia.ro covering 676 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 676 respondents, with a plus or minus 4% margin of error.
 The survey was active between 27 and 28 June 2017.
 Our key findings are presented below.

 As one article puts it, away from football sponsorship and mainstream media, beer has been reinventing itself.
 However, the per capita consumption by Germans, who are some of the world’s biggest lovers of beer, has dropped by one-third since 1976 .
 Some of the reasons include demographic changes, the emergence of alternative beverage categories like wine, cider, and health-oriented drinks, tighter regulatory and taxation measures, as well as the continuing global economic slowdown.
 According to McKinsey&Company competitive pressure has intensified dramatically in the premium and super-premium segments, which have experienced strong growth and retained attractive profit margins.
 Moreover, across the globe, consumers are increasingly drawn to beer that skews either to the high end or the low.